RobinDeClerck/ShippingChallengeLinux/README.md

 **Start Minikube to install itself:** \
 `minikube start`

-For the Ingress we need a Ingress controller, otherwise there will no IP added to the Ingress: \
+For the Ingress we need an Ingress controller, otherwise there will no IP be added to the Ingress: \
 ```minikube addons enable ingress```

 So the Ingress will get an 'ADDRESS'\